adfaure/adfaure.github.io/content/blog/GA-group-making.md

   # generate each individual of the population
   for(i in 1:object@popSize){
-    # choose one possible combination of group size
+    # choose one possible combination of group sizes
     k <- sample(1:diffGroupSizesCombinations$size(), 1)
     groupSizes <- diffGroupSizesCombinations$get(as.character(k))